Zeioth/compiler.nvim/README.md

 Most people (specially beginers) are familiarized with the way visual studio IDE compiles your program without making questions.
-This package gives you that for the languages that allow it (c, c++, c#, rust, python)
+This package gives you that for all the languages that allow it.

+* c
+* c++
+* c#
+* rust
+* python

+Please don't try to compile/run web languages.
+For those cases, the solution you are looking for is most likely toggleterm + termux, which this package does not support due to the lack of convention about the way to compile/run those projects.

 ## Purpose
 Making compiling an running the program you are writing as painless as possible.